sfi0zy/sfi0zy.github.io/_posts/2019-07-07-menu-concept.markdown

 thumb: "/images/fd61ee218cdf9e3ce733ae551fd98a70.jpg"
 ---

-Yesterday I found a <a href='https://toster.ru/q/645592'>question</a> about menu from the old version of the <a href='https://ursamajorsupercluster.com/'>URSA Major Supercluster</a> website.
-The original menu uses canvas and I wanted to create something similar, but without canvas.
+Yesterday I found a <a href='https://toster.ru/q/645592'>question</a> about a menu from the old version of the website of the URSA Major Supercluster studio.
+Their original menu uses canvas and I wanted to create something similar, but without canvas.
 The demo is for desktops only, but I think it’s easy to create some fallback for the small screens and touch screens.

 <p class='codepen' data-preview='true' data-height='594' data-theme-id='light' data-default-tab='result' data-user='sfi0zy' data-slug-hash='ewLoZK' style='height: 600px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;' data-pen-title='Menu concept (hot corners)'>
   <span>See the Pen <a href='https://codepen.io/sfi0zy/pen/ewLoZK/'>